 What is resilience?

-Risks related to climate change and energy include our 95% dependency on fossil fuels, our reliance on a centralized electrical system and challenges we face when severe weather events occur.
+Risks related to climate change and energy include our dependency on fossil fuels, our reliance on a centralized electrical system, and challenges posed by severe weather events such as heavy rain or heat waves.

 Climate